 - Solano Community College District

-SBP counselors receive training that is designed specifically to orient them to the logistics of working in a school/college, as well as clinical issues that often arise with students.
+CBCP counselors receive training that is designed specifically to orient them to the logistics of working in a school/college, as well as clinical issues that often arise within these populations.

-SBP counselors work collaboratively with parents, school administration, and faculty members to provide comprehensive therapeutic services tailored to the needs of the school/college and students.
-Some of the needs SBP counselors work with schools/colleges to address are:
+CBCP counselors work collaboratively with agency staff, parents, school administration, and faculty members to provide comprehensive therapeutic services tailored to the needs of the school/college/agency and students.
+Some of the needs CBCP counselors work with our partners to address are: